 Dr. Rodrigo Hernáiz is a Lecturer in Languages and Linguistics at the Open University.

 He is a fellow of the Higher Education Academy, MA in Humanities, MA in Linguistics, MA in Ancient Languages and master in Assyriology.
+After his studies in Linguistics, Rodrigo undertook specialized training in Linguistic Typology and in Historical Sociolinguistics.
 In 2018, he completed a dissertation on Studies on linguistic and orthographic variation in Old Babylonian letters and was awarded a PhD degree at the Philipps-University Marburg (Germany), with magna cum laude distinction.

-Before joining the OU, Rodrigo has worked four years as Researcher at the Faculty of Philology of the University of Barcelona (Spain), and taught Spanish courses at the Philipps-University Marburg (Germany) and the University of Bedfordshire (UK).
+Before joining the OU, Rodrigo has worked four years as researcher at the Faculty of Philology of the University of Barcelona (Spain), and taught language courses at the Philipps-University Marburg (Germany) and the University of Bedfordshire (UK).

-Rodrigo's interests focus on diachronic linguistics, language change and typology, encompassing present-day as well as older linguistic landscapes.
+Rodrigo's interests focus on typology, diachronic linguistics, language evolution and language change, encompassing present-day as well as older linguistic landscapes.

-His research activities include the use of corpora and the application of comparative linguistic and sociolinguistic insights to investigate the mechanisms of language variation and change (or the patterns of linguistic stability) with a cross-linguistic perspective.
+His research activities include the use of corpora and the application of comparative and sociolinguistic insights to investigate linguistic diversity and the mechanisms of language variation and diversitfication (or the patterns of linguistic stability) with a cross-linguistic perspective.
+Some of his most recent work also deal with grammaticalization and historical syntax.

 Rodrigo has also worked extensively with quantitative and historical-sociolinguistic methods to analyse the evolution and variation of the Akkadian language.
 He built the ACCOB corpus (Annotated Corpus of Correspondence in Old Babylonian), a corpus of ca.1800 letters annotated for bespoke grammatical features with extralinguistic metadata.